All Episodes

 Greetings, Jason.

-What the UN does on a daily basis or the way Reuters reports it.
+This one is unI don't know what's more outrageous here, what the UN does on a daily basis or the way Reuters reports it.

 I haven't quite decided yet.

-Aren't those democratic cities?
+Aren't those Democratic cities?

-Anyway, uh go to all of those cities to investigate issues of racism, discrimination, xenophobia, intolerance in the United Nations.
+Anyway, go to all of those cities to investigate issues of racism, discrimination, xenophobia, intolerance in the United Nations.

-I'm sorry, in the United States, for the United Nations.
+I'm sorry, in the United States for the United Nations.

 And guess who gets to pay for this, Sue Ann?

-Yeah, I I pretty much figured.
+Yeah, I pretty much figured.

 You know, it's funny.

-Maybe they ought to focus on uh Bill Clinton and what the Clintons have done to inject race into the Barack Obama campaign and what the Obama campaign has done to subtly and very effectively suggest that if you aren't voting for him, somehow you're a closet racist.
+Maybe they ought to focus on Bill Clinton and what the Clintons have done to inject race into the Barack Obama campaign and what the Obama campaign has done to subtly and very effectively suggest that if you aren't voting for him, somehow you're a closet racist.

-This this orgy of identity politics in the Democrat Party.
+That's where race is playing out, this orgy of identity politics in the Democrat Party.

 I agree.

-You know, I this comes on the heels, by the way, and I'm glad you brought this up.
+You know, this comes on the heels, by the way, and I'm glad you brought this up.

 Believe it or not, the International Criminal Court has been revived.

-Do you remember that, beauty?
+Do you remember that beauty?

-The International Criminal Court would be a world body, presumably with an enforcement mechanism that would look across the globe and say, we don't like the way the Secretary of Defense behaved in the Iraq War or in any war.
+The International Criminal Court would be a world body, presumably with an enforcement mechanism, that would look across the globe and say, we don't like the way the Secretary of Defense behaved in the Iraq war or in any war.

 We don't like the way American soldiers behaved.

-They deserve due process, even though they're not civilian defendants, they're not even POWs, they're unlawful enemy combatants that have actually no legal safeguards.
+They deserve due process, even though they're not civilian defendants.

 But I digress.